Tarnowskie Góry

 The Historic Silver Mine of Tarnowskie Góry, a UNESCO World Heritage Site is located in the town.

 Names and etymology

-The name of Tarnowskie Góry is derived from Tarnowice, name of a local village and word góry which in Old Polish meant "mines".
+The name of Tarnowskie Góry is derived from Tarnowice, the name of a local village, and góry which in Old Polish meant "mines".
 In a Prussian document from 1750 (published in the Polish language in Berlin by Frederick the Great [1712–1786]), the town is mentioned, among other Silesian towns, as "Tarnowskie Góry".
 The German name Tarnowitz was introduced in the late 18th century, after the Third Silesian War (between Austria and Prussia).
-As a result of Germanization of the area, all Polish names received German equivalents (usually closely resembling the original, like Kattowitz for Katowice).
+As a result of the Germanization of the area, all Polish names received German equivalents (usually closely resembling the original, like Kattowitz for Katowice).

 History

 Early

 The earliest settlements around Tarnowskie Góry date back to over 20 thousand years BC.
 Traces of the Upper Paleolithic inhabitants were found in village of Rybna, within present-day town borders.
 During the Bronze Age people lived along the banks of river Stoła (Polish) or Stola, (name derived from German Stollenwasser Adit water earlier this river was known as "Rybna" (derived from a Polish word for "fish"), their tools, jewelry and weapons were excavated here, dating from between the 8th and 5th centuries BC.
 Silver, lead and zinc were bountiful in these grounds and the evidence of an early metal production dates back to at least 3rd century AD.